logoraz/nyxt-config/README.md

    $ ocicl install
 ```

-A neat feature of the `ocicl` command line tool - I suggested and the folks at `ocicl`
+A neat feature of the `ocicl` command line tool that I suggested (see
+[Issue 122](https://github.com/ocicl/ocicl/issues/122)) and the folks at `ocicl`
-quickly implemented - is `tree`, which lists out installed dependencies, you can trial it out
+quickly implemented in part - is `tree`, which lists out installed dependencies,
-as follows to see what dependencies were installed above:
+you can trial it out as follows to see what dependencies were installed above:

 ```bash
    $ ocicl tree --depth=4